 BUSINESS accounts: Fill out the same form and note that you are a business / collective (eg art studios with 9 tenants) and we will contact you.
 Prices will be determined on your speed requirements, the total capacity you will utilize, and your distance from our fiber points.
 Most setup fees are under $400 for businesses, but installing FSO gear or conduit will increase costs.

 MULTI UNIT buildings: Multi-unit buildings are welcome!
-The monthly is $35/month per unit -- install fees vary but are (generally) less than $200 per unit.
+The monthly is $35/month per unit -- install fee is $250 but discounts apply to multiple units installed same day.